cript2000/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 Vanilla application
 *******************

-This application resides on-prem in IIS server.
+This application is also hosted by our on-prem IIS server.
 Its FQDN is ``https://vanilla.f5access.onmicrosoft.com``

-This application is **authenticated** via Kerberos so **Single Sign On** will be required to connect to this app.
+This application is **authenticated** via Kerberos so **Single Sign-On** will be required to connect to this app.

    |image004|